ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

 Here, we define our custom loss function.
-For this example, the mean squared error is appropriate, but conceivably we could use whatever loss function we'd like.
+For this particular case, the mean squared error (MSE) is appropriate, but conceivably we could use whatever loss function we'd like.

 {% highlight python %}
 {% raw %}